-Training Programme Director for Internal Medicine Training: Dr Tim Howell (Based at Plymouth Hospital)
+Training Programme Director for Internal Medicine Training: Dr Julia Bell (Based at Torbay Hospital)

-Head of School of Medicine: Dr Helen Waters
+Interim Head of School of Medicine: Dr Kathy Woolson

 Internal Medicine Training College Tutors

 IMT is a 3 year programme preparing doctors to become a medical registrar and providing them with the skills needed to manage patients presenting with a wide range of general medical symptoms and conditions.
 It is designed to form the first 3 years of post-foundation training and to equip trainees to enter medical specialty training and then to practice at consultant level in both their specialty and internal medicine.

 The curriculum builds on the best of Core Medical Training, which IMT replaces, and enhances trainee experience by offering further opportunities in outpatients, geriatric medicine and intensive care medicine.
 It was developed with input from consultants and trainees involved in teaching and training across the UK along with input from service representatives and lay representatives.